Square Root Progression

 Of course, the smaller the numbers the easier the mental maths!

 Input the appropriate figures below to explore other numbers.

 As an extension of the application of the above method please see Mental Multiplication.

-if you have any ideas of calculators you would like to see added, or improvements to existing ones made.
-Please report errors observed.
+if you have any ideas for calculators you would like to see added; or improvements to existing ones made.
+Please tell us of any errors observed!